FAQ

 What does it cost?

 Paid, but we hope to offer a free tier with limited features.
 We’re still working out the details — pricing will be announced before launch.
 We’re a small independent team with no ads, no data selling, no venture funding.
 Charging a fair price is how we stay independent and keep building.
-Join the Discord to stay in the loop.

 Where is my data stored?